Searching the Orange Book is now faster and easier with our new mobile app!

 - Orange Book Search

-You can search by active ingredient, proprietary name, applicant, or application number.
+You can search by active ingredient, proprietary name, applicant, application number, or patent number.

 Orange Book Publications